Penalty shoot-out (association football): Alternatives

 Other tie-break methods have been proposed, both before and since shoot-outs were introduced.

 Association football used the "touch down" (similar to a try in rugby) between 1866 and 1867.
 The touch-down was related to similar tie-breakers used in non-association football codes, such as the "rouge" in the Eton field game (and, from 1862 to 1868, in Sheffield Rules).
 In rugby itself, the try served as a tie-breaker between 1875 and 1886.

 A drawn result may be allowed to stand, unless the fixture determines which team qualifies for a later round.
 Before 1993 (except in 1974) the FA Charity Shield was shared if the match was drawn.
 When the third place playoff of the 1972 Olympic tournament between the Soviets and East Germany ended 2–2 after extra time, the bronze medal was shared by the two teams.

 During the qualification process for the 1962 World Cup, Morocco and Tunisia formed a two-team group.
 They both won 2–1 at home, so they played the third match at a neutral location.
 When this ended in a 1–1 draw after extra time, Morocco advanced on a coin toss to the next round of qualification.
 This scenario was repeated during the qualification process for the 1970 World Cup, when the same two teams were tied after three matches and extra time.
 Again, Morocco advanced on a coin toss.
 Tunisia did have better luck with the coin toss in the intervening years; during the 1965 African Cup of Nations, they reached the final at the expense of Senegal by winning a coin toss after three group matches had left Tunisia and Senegal tied with a win (over Ethiopia) and a draw (against each other).

 Alternatives include replaying a match that has ended in a draw.
-This still occurs in the fifth (last sixteen) round and earlier rounds of the English FA Cup.
+In the 1974 European Cup final, the final score of the first match was a draw, leading to a replay being played two days later.
+This remains the only time it has happened in the competition.
+Replays still occur up to, and including, the fifth round (last 16) of the English FA Cup.
 Until 1991, any number of replays were permitted, with a record of five.
 (Since then, a draw in the [first] replay has been resolved by a penalty-shoot-out.)
-Only once, in 1974, did the European Cup final go to a replay.
+However, it was announced in April 2024 that replays would be scrapped from the first round onwards beginning with the 2024-2025 FA Cup season.